 Get the NHL Playoffs Live Stream via fuboTV

 fuboTV is one of your best bets if you want more sports in your streaming package — in fact, it’s one of the best ways to watch sports online.
 With fuboTV you’ll start with 80+ channels and that includes over 30 sports channels.
-For NHL playoffs streaming you’ll have CNBC, USA, and NBCSN.
-Some areas will have NBC. fuboTV’s on-demand library holds most games and programs for at least three days after it airs live.
+For NHL playoffs streaming you’ll have CNBC, USA, NHL Network and NBCSN.
+Most areas will have NBC. fuboTV’s on-demand library holds most games and programs for at least three days after it airs live.
 This means if you miss a game you can watch it on-demand.
 You’ll also have a cloud-DVR, so you can record things before you miss them!
 You can stream fuboTV on mobile devices, Apple TV, Chromecast, Roku, and more!

 Check out more on fuboTV: